jocko/dotfiles/README.md

 ## TODO

- * Flatten directory structure for xfce4 theme.
-I have the full command written down in this file now, don't need the entire path there as well.
  * Clean up dunst config.
 Also, it doesn't need its own directory
  * Clean up i3blocks & i3status config
  * i3 doesn't need its own config directory